 Frequently Asked Questions

-You can use whatever roasting pan with a rack you have on hand.
+You can use whatever roasting pan you have on hand with a rack.
 One idea would be to use a quarter or half sheet pan with a wire rack inserted.

 A bone-in rib roast, also known as a standing rib roast, has the rib bones still attached.
 This adds flavor and helps to cook the meat evenly.
 A boneless rib roast is easier to carve, but it doesn’t have the same flavor as a bone-in roast.

-You can trim some of the excess fat from the roast but don’t trim it all off.
+You can trim some excess fat from the roast but don’t trim it all off.
 The fat helps to keep the meat moist and flavorful.

 When the roast is allowed to rest, the juices redistribute throughout the meat, making it more tender and flavorful.

-Leftover rib roast can be stored in the refrigerator for up to 3 days.
-You can also freeze it for up to 3 months.
+Leftover rib roast can be stored in the refrigerator for up to 3 days or frozen for up to 3 months.
 I like to make roast beef and Provolone cheese sliders with the leftovers!

 Recipe Tips and Tricks

-- Sear & sizzle:ย Start at a high temperature (500ยฐF) for 20 minutes to sear the outside of the roast.
+- Sear & Sizzle: Start by searing the outside of the roast at a high temperature (500°F) for 20 minutes.
 This locks in juices and creates a flavorful crust.

 - Good thermometer: Use a good meat thermometer for accurate internal temperature readings.
 Mine is a ThermoWorks Chef Alarm